 Other features observed with significant frequency: High arched palate, strabismus, observed with significant broad, short neck, small teeth, furrowed tongue, intestinal atresia, imperforate anus.

 Children with Downâ€™s syndrome have an increased tendency to infection.
-There are many conditions of an abnormal immune response in Down syndrome e.g.: – an increased incidence of antommune disease.
-Elevated serum level of antithyroid autoantibodies and increased risk of hypothyroidism are most well known.
+There are many conditions of an abnormal immune response in Down syndrome e.g.: – an increased incidence of autoimmune disease.
+Elevated serum levels of antithyroid autoantibodies and increased risk of hypothyroidism are most well known.
 Coeliac disease has to be suspected if there are signs of malabsorption and growth retardation in a child with Down syndrome.

 Homoeopathy is a holistic system of medicine.
 It treats the person as a whole.
 A detailed Homoeopathic case history helps to understand the problem in adequate depth.
 Homoeopathic medicines are basically immunomodulators.
 They promote native immunity and have a capacity to improve the resistance power of the individual which helps to deal with recurrent infections.
 A detailed Homoeopathic case history gives an insight into the individualizing aspect of the patient.
 A properly selected Homoeopathic medicine stimulates the overall growth and development of the individual at various levels viz. physical, emotional, intellectual.
 It helps to tap and utilize a personâ€™s capacities to the fullest & entrenches the personâ€™s performance.